NEW: Rafael becomes a Category 1 hurricane

 He updated CNN on Monday night, saying residents were still going on as normal but he expected to see residents take action in the morning.

-While the National Hurricane Center expects Rafael will stay well to the east of the Bahamas through Monday night, it is warning of life-threatening surf conditions and rip currents on the eastward-facing beaches of the Bahamas over the next few days.
+While the National Hurricane Center predicted Rafael will stay well to the east of the Bahamas through Monday, it did warn of life-threatening surf conditions and rip currents on the eastward-facing beaches of the Bahamas over the next few days.

 “These rains could cause life-threatening flash floods and mudslides, especially in areas of mountainous terrain,” the hurricane center said.